ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Once on a compound, El-MAVEN shows the highest ranked group for that m/z.
 Users can now choose a group or reject it.

 First, users need to double click on the peak group of their choice.
-This will get the RT line to the median of the group and also add the metabolite to the bookmarks table (as shown in the image below).
+This will get the retention time line to the median of the group and also add the metabolite to the bookmarks table (as shown in the image below).
 Users can read more about the bookmarks table `here <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#5-eic-window>`_.

 |ULCMS26|